cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

         self.api = twp.API(self.auth)
 {% endhighlight %}

+At the [apps section](https://apps.twitter.com/) in Twitter, one is able to create an app, which will list a *manage keys and access tokens* point near the Consumer Key.
+From that section, you can generate the tokens needed to fill in at `cons_key`, `cons_sec`, `accs_tok`, `accs_sec`.
+Probably good to make these a bit higher level in the code.
+From there, either user or app authentication is possible, with have varying abilites and rate limits, documented [here](https://dev.twitter.com/rest/public/rate-limiting).

+> **Note:** Might be better to make TwAPI an api class, so you can just call `self.user_timeline` instead of `self.api.user_timeline`.

 ## Profile-based methods

 So starting for example `api = TwAPI('user')` already gives a fully authenticated api object to work with directly.
 Adding pieces of code to just retrieve friends and timelines isn't that big of a deal, we just call the appropriate Tweepy function: